BListyg/KanyeCausalImpact/README.md

+# An Empirical Analysis of the Kanye West Conjecture

 * In September 2009, Taylor Swift recieved a MTV VMA for her music video "You Belong with Me".

 * In the middle of giving her acceptance speech, Kanye West got up on the stage and interrupted her to exclaim that Beyoncé had ["one of the best videos of all time!"](https://www.youtube.com/watch?v=1z8gCZ7zpsQ)